thinkthoughts/residue-manifold-learning/README.md

 - how structure exists independently of representation,
 - how sampling determines access to that structure,
-- how representation determines whether structure is preserved.
+- how representation preserves or fragments structure,
+- how **distributed systems degrade under noisy links**,
+- how **projection restores constraint consistency**,
+- how **stability becomes cost-dependent at scale**.

 A central result is: